isc-projects/isc-dnssec-guide/doc/commonly-asked-questions.rst

    difficult for attackers to spoof DNS responses or perform cache poisoning.
-It will still not protect against users who visit a malicious website that an attacker owns and operates, or prevent users from mis-typing a domain name; it will just become less likely that an attacker can hijack other domain names.
+It will still not protect against users who visit a malicious website that an attacker owns and operates, or prevent users from mistyping a domain name; it will just become less likely that an attacker can hijack other domain names.

 If I enable DNSSEC validation, will it break DNS lookup, since most domain names do not yet use DNSSEC?